Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 • HR reports

-• Minutes of Board meetings
+• Minutes of meetings of the board and senior management.

 Evidence to provide